lakharashubham007/ProjectReact/CounterApp/README.md

-# React & Tailwind CSS Starter Pack
+# React & Tailwind project

 This is a Counter App --{useState}.
 It uses React version **18.2** With Tailwind CSS version **3.2**.